Skellet0r/customer-churn/index.md

 Moving away from a flat rate model, or even providing prepaid service plans would allow customers to pay a lower rate for the minutes by buying them in bulk.

+There must be a reason why customers have to reach out to support.
+And repeated calls give the inclination that something is consistently wrong.
+Increasing support docs and training for support representatives would allow support technicians to better handle and suppress the issues that have arised for customers.

 ---